In this two-part series on what marketing can and cannot do for you, find out what you should expect from your marketing efforts.

 Sign and date it.

 I suggest posting it in a place where you can see it while you’re working.
 Or, if you really want to add some accountability to your commitment, tell someone about it.
-You can even tell me about it — just send me an e-mail at.
 There’s nothing like announcing your intention to keeping you honest.